 The Charleston Library Conference this year featured an exciting session focused on Mosaic by GOBI Library Solutions, a new ordering platform designed to streamline library workflows.
-The session featured three librarians who shared their insights and experiences as members of the Mosaic Innovation Partner Program.
-Here are the three key takeaways from each speaker:
+The session featured librarians who shared their insights and experiences as members of the Mosaic Innovation Partner Program.
+Here are the three key takeaways from two of the speakers:

 Dean Bergstrom from Yale University